ShirzadBh/AnimRef/README.md

-## AnimRef v1.0 - Sequence Loader For 3Ds Max
+## AnimRef v1.1.3 - Sequence Loader For 3Ds Max

 ![AnimRef v1.0 User-Interface](img/interface.jpg)

 ---
->With AnimRef you can load and play image sequences directly in the 3Ds Max user-interface.
+With AnimRef you can load and play image sequences directly in the 3Ds Max user-interface.
 There are a few parameters to keep it simple and fast for animators:

+### AnimRef v1.1.3
+- New UI design
+- Add timer to messageBox
+- 3 bug fixes

-### AnimRef v1.0
+### AnimRef v1.0.0
-- Load image Sequences in the desired range
+- Load image sequences in the desired range
-- Time Shift value
+- Time shift value
-- 3Ds Max Synced Time Slider
+- 3Ds Max synced time slider
-- Window Opacity Slider
+- Window opacity slider
 ---

 | Supported Formats | Description |